Bob-586/todo/README.md

 # todo
-PHP CLI - Linux Server - To Do - Lists
+PHP CLI - Linux/Windows Server - To Do - Lists

-#### Purpose: To encrypt things left, to do, on a Linux Server.
+#### Purpose: To encrypt things left, to do, on a Server.

 ** Each user, has their own password protected, to do, items! **